andreacorinti/andreacorinti.com/src/index.md

 Other than where specified, the content on this site is published under a <a href="https://creativecommons.org/licenses/by/4.0/" target="blank">Creative Commons Attribution license</a>.

-Feel free to take a peak at the source on <a href="https://github.com/andreacorinti/andreacorinti.com" target="blank">Github</a>.
+Feel free to take a peek at the source on <a href="https://github.com/andreacorinti/andreacorinti.com" target="blank">Github</a>.

 Build with <a href="https://www.11ty.io/" target="blank">11ty</a>, <a href="https://github.com/5t3ph/11ty-netlify-jumpstart" target="blank">11ty Jumpstart</a>, <a href="https://github.com/" target="blank">Github</a> and <a href="https://www.netlify.com/" target="blank">Netlify</a>.</p>